 This amazing man, halfway around the world, was thinking of me, praying for me, and was willing to take time out of his hectic schedule in order to help me heal.
 It was humbling.
 And I wanted to show Mitchell my gratitude through my art--these very words.

-I'd be headed into my eighth month now. #Emma would be arriving on or before May 11th.
+I'd be headed into my eighth month now.
 Late spring here in Atlanta, when all the flowers are in bloom and the world comes to life once again.

 Though I will not be bringing new life into this world, Mitchell's song has helped give me a sense of peace about my loss(es).
 Because, through his beautiful music, reclaiming agency over what can only be described as a tragedy is now somehow possible.
 So is moving forward.

 Thank you, Mitchell...#YourLight shines like a beacon of hope.
 You are a #blessing to this world.
 As is your music.

 If you would like to listen to more of Mitchell, you can find his album on iTunes or Rhapsody: